Pioneer History of the Holland Purchase of Western New York by O. Turner – 1850

 Ancient Man in America Including Works in Western New York and Portions of Other States, by Frederick Larkin, M.D. – 1880

 As God inspired the Book of Mormon to come forth, so too did He inspire other books that would confirm the Book of Mormon.
 This book documents the archaeological and historical sites of the ancient Land of Nephi and surrounding Lamanite lands.

-“The theory that the ancient works located in Western New York were those of the modern Indians I consider erroneous and have endeavored to present evidence that those mounds and fortifications were the works of the Mound Builders (Lamanites), or more especially those which contain copper relics and mica.”
+“The theory that the ancient works located in Western New York were those of the modern Indians I consider erroneous and have endeavored to present evidence that those mounds and fortifications were the works of the Mound Builders (Lamanites by birth), or more especially those which contain copper relics and mica.”
 (Preface, Larkin)

 “I am well aware that it will add but a trifle to the great number of elaborate works already before the public; although what is presented in regard to many of the ancient works and relics found in Western New York which have been explored ONLY BY MYSELF, must necessarily interest those in search of new discoveries.“

 “My theory that the pre-historic races used, to some extent, the great American elephant, or mastodon, I believe is new and no doubt will be considered visionary by many readers…Finding the form of an elephant engraved upon a copper relic some six inches long and four wide…in harness with a sort of breast-collar with tugs reaching past the hips, first led me to adopt that theory.”
 (Ibid)